A spring wreath dresses up a front door nicely and this one only takes 10 minutes to make!

 It’s what I find myself reaching for over and over again as I add spring touches to my house and my pretty spring wreath is no different.

 I’m thrilled with how it looks on my front door flanked by a pair of Boston ferns in black pedestal urns.

 I especially love the black and white checked ribbon paired with all of the shades of green.

-This wreath and the bow to go with it is super easy to make.
+This spring wreath and the bow to go with it is super easy to make.
 Anyone can do it!
 Let me show you how.